 The most recent stock assessment, conducted in 2017, upon peer review was not recommended for management use.
-Therefore, current stock status is unknown, although the Peer Review Panel did not indicate problems in the Atlantic croaker fishery that would require immediate management action.
-The Peer Review Panel did recommend continued evaluation of the fishery using the annual TLA.
+Therefore, current stock status is unknown.
+The Peer Review Panel did not indicate problems in the Atlantic croaker fishery that would require immediate management action but did recommend continued evaluation of the fishery using the annual TLA.